In the Beginning:

 map notes—God says go, so Abram goes

-The first recorded word from God to Abram is “Go,” and even though Abram is 75 years old, he complies with the LORD’s request—possibly because it includes an attractive if somewhat nebulous promise of future children, land, and blessing.
+The first recorded word from God to Abram is “Go,” and even though Abram is 75 years old, he complies with the LORD’s request—possibly because it suggests an attractive if somewhat nebulous promise of future children, land, and blessing.
 Abram’s wife Sarai is barren, and the specific Promised Land currently is occupied by the descendants of Noah’s grandson Canaan—two things that point to Abram’s faith in the LORD’s ability to overcome such obstacles.
 The twelfth chapter in the book of Genesis includes the story of Abram’s rescue of his nephew Lot.
 Turning to God’s Word author Matthew Phelps discusses the significant meeting between Abram and Melchizedek, the king of Salem and the first priest of God Most High named in the Old Testament.
-The videos for this study are being redone and will be posted as they become available.
-The original videos for Lessons 4 through 28 will remain accessible until then.

 WHAT DO YOU THINK a call from God is like?